Blueprint for an enterprising nation

 The ‘Blueprint for an Enterprising Nation’ is the BCCM’s policy platform for governments to support a strong economy with a strong co-operative and mutual sector.
 The business environment for co-operatives and mutuals has improved but there is still much to be done.

-Download the BCCM’s Blueprint for an enterprising nation ‘A strong economy: It’s every Australian’s business’ to find out more about our current policies.
+Download the BCCM’s four-page Blueprint for an enterprising nation ‘A strong economy: It’s every Australian’s business’ to find out more about our current policies.

 Other BCCM Blueprints